Common Sense Tips for Protecting Yourself and Your Information

 - NCSAM Resource Kit

-As security leaders gain increasing responsibility for cybersecurity, Security columnist Steven Chabinsky – General Counsel and Chief Risk Officer for CrowdStrike and former Deputy Assistant Director of the FBI’s Cyber Division – guides enterprise security executives through cybersecurity standards, frameworks, risks and management techniques.
+As security leaders gain increasing responsibility for cybersecurity, Security columnist Steven Chabinsky – global chair of the Data, Privacy and Cyber Security practice at White & Case LLP, an international law firm, and former Deputy Assistant Director of the FBI’s Cyber Division – guides enterprise security executives through cybersecurity standards, frameworks, risks and management techniques.

 Albert Einstein once observed, “Not everything that can be counted counts, and not everything that counts can be counted.”